akeneo/pim-helpcenter/content/updates/2020-08/2-API-search.md

 ---

 # New updates to ease API catalog structure synchronization
-::: meta-data type="New" features="API, Connectivity" available="late August" link-to-doc="https://api.akeneo.com/documentation/filter.html"
+::: meta-data type="New" features="API, Connectivity" available="early August" link-to-doc="https://api.akeneo.com/documentation/filter.html"
 :::

 A **new `search` parameter** enables you to add filters when retrieving attributes or families.
 Moreover, we added **attribute group labels** inside the attribute endpoints.